sagecontinuum/sage-storage-api/README.md

 ## Authentication

-SAGE users authenticate via tokens they can get from mthe SAGE website.
+SAGE users authenticate via tokens they can get from the SAGE website.

 curl example:
 ```bash